lucasvegi/Elixir-Code-Smells/README.md

   {5, 6, nil}
   ```

-  As shown below, another alternative to refactor this smell is to replace ``Map`` per ``structs``, which are named maps.
+  As shown below, another alternative to refactor this smell is to replace a ``Map`` with a ``struct`` (named map).
 By default, structs only support strict access to values.
-In this way, its accesses always return clear and objective results:
+In this way, accesses will always return clear and objective results:

   ```elixir
   defmodule Point do